CSC-326/Course/Labs/Lab3.md

 We will fix one of these bugs for Homework 2 Part 2.

 **IMPORTANT:** Each pair must submit *ONE* bug to the github tracker in order to get participation credit in today's lab.
+Please only submit one bug per pair if you've happened to find more (Share with your labmates instead!)